 Part IX debt agreements

-For many years financial counsellors and other community workers who work with people on low incomes raised concerns about debt agreements actually worsening a debtor’s situation, particularly when private firms administer agreements.
-These concerns related to the lack of regulation and expertise of debt administrators, the charging of large fees by administrators, and proposals often being unsustainable due to payments being set too high, and agreements generally being of no benefit to debtors.
+Financial counsellors, consumer advocates and other community workers who work with people in financial difficulty have raised concerns about debt agreements actually worsening a debtor’s situation, particularly when private firms administer agreements.
+These concerns relate to the lack of regulation and expertise of debt administrators, the charging of large fees by administrators, and proposals often being unsustainable due to payments being set too high, and agreements generally being of no benefit to debtors.

 Some of the benefits of entering into a debt agreement are:

-• all the protection of bankruptcy, such as staying enforcement action against provable debts, relief from harassment, etc.;
+• once the debt agreement proposal is lodged, protections apply, such as staying enforcement action against provable debts, and relief from harassment;

 • release from debts that would be provable in a bankruptcy if the debtor satisfies all the obligations under the debt agreement;